utshomax/postman-docs/src/pages/docs/postman-flows/concepts/blocks-and-connections.md

 The **Start** block has a single output.
 When you select the **Run** button, this block sends information through a connection to the next block, causing it to run.

-When a brand new flow is created, before you add any blocks, the start block has colored suggestions for things you can do:
+When you create a new flow, before you add any blocks, the start block has colored suggestions for things you can do:

 * Send a request: creates a send request block
 * Add blocks: opens the block menu